michpohl/ktor-webserver-docker-rpi/Readme.md

-# Ktor Webserver Docker Container (for Raspberry Pi)
+# Ktor Webserver Docker Container (for Raspberry Pi 4)

 Have you ever wanted to build a local web server using Kotlin, and run it in Docker on your Raspberry Pi?
 Then this might be for you (Of course you can run your container on other machines too).
 This should enable you to quickly deploy a base application to your Pi without searching the web for all the issues why it's not working yet :-)